imor/mini-lsm/mini-lsm-book/src/week1-02-merge-iterator.md

 }
 ```

-If `next` returns an error (i.e., due to disk failure, network failure, checksum error, etc.), it is no longer valid.
-However, when we go out of the if condition and return the error to the caller, `PeekMut`'s drop will try move the element within the heap, which causes an access to an invalid iterator.
-Therefore, you will need to do all error handling by yourself instead of using `?` within the scope of `PeekMut`.
+If `next` returns an error (due to disk failure, network failure, checksum error, etc.), the iterator is no longer valid.
+However, when we exit the if condition and return the error to the caller, `PeekMut`'s drop will try to move the element within the heap, which causes access to an invalid iterator.
+Therefore, you will need to do all error handling manually instead of using `?` within the scope of `PeekMut`.

-We want to avoid dynamic dispatch as much as possible, and therefore we do not use `Box<dyn StorageIterator>` in the system.
+We want to avoid dynamic dispatch as much as possible, so we do not use `Box<dyn StorageIterator>` in the system.
 Instead, we prefer static dispatch using generics.
-Also note that `StorageIterator` uses generic associated type (GAT), so that it can support both `KeySlice` and `&[u8]` as the key type.
-We will change `KeySlice` to include the timestamp in week 3 and using a separate type for it now can make the transition more smooth.
+Also note that `StorageIterator` uses generic associated types (GAT), so that it can support both `KeySlice` and `&[u8]` as the key type.
+We will change `KeySlice` to include the timestamp in week 3, and using a separate type for it now can make the transition smoother.

-Starting this section, we will use `Key<T>` to represent LSM key types and distinguish them from values in the type system.
-You should use provided APIs of `Key<T>` instead of directly accessing the inner value.
-We will add timestamp to this key type in part 3, and using the key abstraction will make the transition more smooth.
+Starting in this section, we will use `Key<T>` to represent LSM key types and distinguish them from values in the type system.
+You should use the provided APIs of `Key<T>` instead of directly accessing the inner value.
+We will add a timestamp to this key type in part 3, and using the key abstraction will make the transition smoother.
 For now, `KeySlice` is equivalent to `&[u8]`, `KeyVec` is equivalent to `Vec<u8>`, and `KeyBytes` is equivalent to `Bytes`.

 ## Task 3: LSM Iterator + Fused Iterator